brody715/ztrack/README.md

-# ZTracker
+# Ztracker

-ZTracker is a simple and local-first experiment tracker for Python and AI.
+Ztracker is a simple and local-first experiment tracker for Python and AI.

 # Credits